 Below is a comparison of core courses and electives for entry-level SLPs and entry-level music therapists that are specific to areas of communication.
-Speech-language pathologists undergo rigorous training across all aspects of communication as they earn their master's degree.
+SLPs undergo rigorous training across all aspects of communication as they earn their master's degree.
 Although training programs vary among universities, a typical master's program will include the option to take the courses indicted below.
 The core training for music therapy, which requires only a bachelor's degree to treat communicative and cognitive disorders, is minimal, provides only an overview of communication disorders, and does not address specific treatment standards and methods.

-Topic Area Speech-Language Pathologists Music Therapists

-Language Option to take courses in 25 different areas, Introduction to speech and

-such as: hearing process disorders

-• psychology of language

-linguistics

-• language disorders of children

-• aphasia

-developmental neuroscience

-• phonological development and disorders

-clinical phonology

-language acquisition

-• disorders of speech sounds

-• communication for individuals with

-autism

-Cognitive Option to take courses in 18 different areas, Introduction to speech and

-Assessment such as: hearing process disorders

-• developmental language disorders

-• neurogenic disorders of language

-language training

-• language of school-age children

-degenerative disorders

-• medical speech-language pathology
+Topic Area Speech-Language Pathologists Music Therapists Language Option to take courses in 25 different areas, such as: psychology of language linguistics language disorders of children aphasia developmental neuroscience phonological development and disorders clinical phonology language acquisition disorders of speech sounds communication for individuals with autism Introduction to speech and hearing process disorders Cognitive Assessment Option to take courses in 18 different areas, such as: developmental language disorders neurogenic disorders of language language training language of school-age children degenerative disorders medical speech-language pathology Introduction to speech and hearing process disorders